Technorely/tendermint/docs/spec/abci/apps.md

 ## Query

 Query is a generic method with lots of flexibility to enable diverse sets of queries on application state.
-Tendermint makes use of Query to filter new peers based on ID and IP, and exposes Query to the user over RPC.
+Tenderely makes use of Query to filter new peers based on ID and IP, and exposes Query to the user over RPC.

 Note that calls to Query are not replicated across nodes, but rather query the